eamonnboyle/weather-app-react-tutorial/README.md

 This project was boot-strapped with [Create React App](https://github.com/facebook/create-react -app).

-The app uses [Open Weather Map](https://openweathermap.org/) for the data and **you will need to register** and generate a free API Key.
+The app uses [Open Weather](https://openweathermap.org/) for the data and **you will need to register** and generate a free API Key.
-Once you have the key, set an environment variable called `OPEN_WEATHER_API_KEY` to the key.
+Once you have the key, set an environment variable called `REACT_APP_OPEN_WEATHER_API_KEY` to the key.
 This will be built into the app and used with requests.

-## Available Scripts
+## Steps

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
+There are 6 versions of the app to align with steps in the tutorial.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To run a step in development mode go into the relevant folder and execute:

+- `npm install`
+- `npm start`

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Learn More